pfleiner/XcodeColors/README.markdown

 You can specify, in your source code, the exact RGB values you'd like to use.
 You can specify foreground and/or background color(s).

-XcodeColors is a simple plugin for Xcode 3 & 4.
+XcodeColors is a simple plugin for Xcode 3 & 4 (and NOW 5!).

+Before building...  add your 'CFBundleIdentifier' to your "~/.MacOSX/environment" via the terminal..

+`defaults write ~/.MacOSX/environment DEVELOPER_DOMAIN -string "com.yourdomain"`

+You may need to logout/in for this change to reflect.
+This enables a unique Budle identifier via the variable `${DEVELOPER_DOMAIN}.${PRODUCT_NAME:rfc1034Identifier}`

 ***